-Starting from version 3.0, Siesta includes the Transiesta module.
-Transiesta provides the ability to model open-boundary systems where ballistic electron transport is taking place.
-Using Transiesta one can compute electronic transport properties, such as the zero bias conductance and the I-V characteristic, of a nanoscale system in contact with two electrodes at different electrochemical potentials.
+Starting from version 3.0, SIESTA includes the TRANSIESTA module.
+TRANSIESTA provides the ability to model open-boundary systems where ballistic electron transport is taking place.
+Using TRANSIESTA one can compute electronic transport properties, such as the zero bias conductance and the I-V characteristic, of a nanoscale system in contact with two electrodes at different electrochemical potentials.
 The method is based on using non equilibrium Green's functions (NEGF), that are constructed using the density functional theory Hamiltonian obtained from a given electron density.
 A new density is computed using the NEGF formalism, which closes the DFT-NEGF self consistent cycle.

-For more details on the formalism, see the main Transies Transies Transies the describes the necessary steps involved in doing transport calculations, together with the currently implemented input options.
+For more details on the formalism, see the main TRANSIESTA reference cited below.
+A section has been added to this User's Guide, that describes the necessary steps involved in doing transport calculations, together with the currently implemented input options.